You have been caring for your loved one for years. As they get sicker, they’ve started to need more and more help and you need more support.

 Hospice care supports individuals at the end of life, as well as their families, by providing medical, emotional, and spiritual care.
 The goal is to help make the last months as comfortable and meaningful as possible.

 If your loved one has dementia, their physician will use the Functional Assessment Staging Tool (or FAST scale) to track the progression of the disease.
-Medicare will then use your loved one’s FAST score to determine if they are eligible for hospice.
-If they don’t meet the cutoff score, that doesn’t necessarily mean that hospice is out of the question.
 They may be eligible if they have complications or other health conditions and aren’t expected to live more than six months.

 Along with the FAST score, your loved one’s physician will look for cognitive signs of hospice readiness, including: